 Anyone may participate in the Gala by entering a quilt.
 This is not a judged or jury show, however, viewer’s choice voting will take place.
 If you have any questions please let us know.

-The categories this year were large quilts, medium quilts, medium wall quilts, small wall quilts, wearables, and the challenge quilt entries.
+The categories generally include large quilts, medium quilts, medium wall quilts, small wall quilts, wearables, and the challenge quilt entries.
 The challenge quilt category is based on preset restrictions such as colors, fabric, and themes.
-The challenge this year was themed “Goin’ in Circles”.
+The challenge has an annual theme, such as the past theme “Goin’ in Circles”.
 This meant applicants designed a piece with a recognizable circle somewhere in the quilt.
 Wearables are garments, usually hand sewn, using a variety of quilting techniques.

 Vendors were available for visitor’s sewing and quilting needs, including patterns, fabric, thread, baskets, clothing, wall hangings, aprons, and much more.

-The Gala’s other highlights included discussions of antique quilts by Walter Hill, “Embellishments Etcetera” by Jerry Reese, “Cuttin’ up Quilts” by Jeff Woodward; and “Zany Zentangles” by DJ Stultz.
+The Gala’s past highlights included discussions of antique quilts by Walter Hill, “Embellishments Etcetera” by Jerry Reese, “Cuttin’ up Quilts” by Jeff Woodward; and “Zany Zentangles” by DJ Stultz.

-The public was invited to vote on their favorite quilts.
-Ribbons were given in each category for third, second and first place.
-The Best of Show quilt received the most votes overall.
+The public is invited to vote on their favorite quilts.
+Ribbons are given in each category for third, second and first place.
+The Best of Show quilt receives the most votes overall.

 The first place ribbon winners and the ribbon winners in the challenge category will have their items displayed at the Horry County Museum throughout the month of March.